 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University of Southern Denmark's score of 18 is lower than 74% of the industry.
+University of Southern Denmark's score of 30 is higher than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, the University of Southern Denmark reported total carbon emissions of approximately 7,000,000 kg CO2e.
 This figure includes 125,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 5,520,000 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
 Additionally, the university's Scope 3 emissions, which encompass all other indirect emissions, amounted to about 2,344,000 kg CO2e.
-Currently, the University of Southern Denmark has not established specific reduction targets or initiatives, nor does it participate in initiatives such as the Science Based Targets initiative (SBTi) or the Climate Pledge.
+Currently, the University of Southern Denmark has not established specific reduction targets or initiatives, nor does it participate in any recognised climate pledges such as those from the Science Based Targets initiative (SBTi).
 The absence of formal commitments indicates a potential area for future development in their climate strategy.
-As of now, the university's emissions data is not cascaded from any parent organization, ensuring that the reported figures are solely reflective of its own operations.
+As of now, the university's emissions data is not cascaded from any parent organisation, reflecting its independent reporting status.

 Access structured emissions data, company-specific emission factors, and source documents